duckietown/duckietown-lx/dd21-ukf-lx/README.md

 - [The Unscented Kalman Filter](./notebooks/00-theory/01-UKF-theory.md)
 - [Design and implementation steps](./notebooks/00-theory/02-UKF-implementation.md)

+**Important:** when you first open these documents a security pop-up will appear in the top right corner; click on it and select `Disable` in the menu that appears.
+This will allow you to visualize the theory content.

 # Instructions

 **NOTE:** All commands below are intended to be executed from the root directory of this exercise (i.e., the directory containing this README).